11 March 2026 Newtown Township Board of Supervisors Meeting Summary

 - Infrastructure Failure: Reported recurring sinkholes at Yorkshire and Saxony Drives.
 A resident's family member suffered a broken leg due to a sinkhole in 2024.
 Policy Conflict: Stan highlighted that while the Public Works Director found no issues, an independent engineering report (January 2026) commissioned by the HOA concludes the municipal storm sewer pipes are severely damaged and are the direct cause of the instability.
 This creates a direct legal and liability risk for the Township.

-6. Consent Agenda and Future Business
+6. Consent Agenda and Other Business

 The Board approved the purchase of a 2026 International CV Dump truck ($181,581) via the Highway Aid Fund and a water line installation at Veterans Park ($10,910) for baseball field irrigation.